 In my interpreter, rusty basic, I refer

-Side note: I figured out variable names in QBasic can only contain dots for crying out loud, which I haven’t supported yet.
+Side note: I figured out variable names in QBasic can also contain dots for crying out loud, which I haven’t supported yet.

 %declares an integer